Sangliers-Feroces/Vega-Engine/readme.md

 and not 1 more !
 So be sure to make space in this one before finish a quest It would be sad to loose the loot...
 Open It with TAB and follow the hints inside
-With J you'll bbe able to hide iu !
+With J you'll be able to hide ui !
 A good way to post screenshot on reddit !

+Some weapons have special abilities you'll discover with right click.
+It's said you can reach unexplored heights with some of those..

 You've access to 3 settings :
 1) Sound system;